ccfontes/eg/README.md

 lein cljs-test-fail
 ```
 ## Features on top of clojure.test
-  * One to one mapping between a function and a test definition
+  * Intuitive one to one mapping between a function and a test definition
-  * Multiple examples per test definition
   * Examples as data for trivial tool integration
   * No repetition of function calls for multiple examples of the same function
-  * Able to switch example order from input->output to output->input
+  * No `is`, just data, in and out

 ## Roadmap
   1. Support macro test definitions